 Item X

 Warehouse WH1

-Received Quantity in Inventory Unit 25 pcs.
+Received Quantity 25 pcs.

 Inventory on Hand 15 pcs.

 The received quantity is 25 and, therefore, outside the assumed range.
 As a result, the on-hand quantity will be assigned first, and then the received quantity.
 Distribution in the DMS session is as follows: